Abortions resume in some Texas clinics after judge halts law

-AUSTIN, Texas — Abortions quickly resumed in some Texas clinics Thursday after a federal judge halted the most restrictive abortion law in the U.S., but doctors across the state did not rush to resume normal operations with the court battle far from over.
+AUSTIN, Texas — Abortions quickly resumed in at least six Texas clinics after a federal judge halted the most restrictive abortion law in the U.S., but other physicians remained hesitant, afraid the court order would not stand for long and thrust them back into legal jeopardy.

-The order by U.S. District Judge Robert Pitman late Wednesday was meant to give Texas clinics cover to resume seeing most patients for the first time since early September, when the law known as Senate Bill 8 went into effect, banning abortions once cardiac activity is detected, usually around six weeks.
+It was unclear how many abortions Texas clinics rushed to perform Thursday after U.S. District Judge Robert Pitman suspended the law known as Senate Bill 8, which since early September had banned abortions once cardiac activity is detected, usually around six weeks.

-Amy Hagstrom Miller, president of Whole Woman's Health, said her four Texas clinics called in some patients early Thursday who were on a list in case the law was blocked at some point.
-Other appointments were being scheduled for the days ahead, and phone lines were again busy, she said.
+Prior to the blistering 113-page order late Wednesday, other courts had declined to stop the law, which bans abortions before some women even know they are pregnant.

-But the relief felt by Texas abortion providers was tempered by the possibility of an appeals court reinstating the law in the coming days.
-Some Texas physicians, meanwhile, were still declining to perform abortions, fearful they might be held liable despite the judge's order.
+Planned Parenthood, the state's largest abortion provider, did not say Thursday whether it had resumed abortions, stressing the ongoing uncertainty and the possibility of an appeals court quickly reinstating the law in the coming days.
+Fund Choice Texas, which covers travel expenses for women seeking abortions, was still receiving a high volume of calls Thursday from patients needing help to make out-of-state appointments.

+The 20 calls were about the normal volume over the past month, executive director Anna Rupani said.
+She said her organization — which has helped Texas women travel as far away as Seattle and Los Angeles — was still discussing whether it would help a patient get an abortion in Texas even with a court injunction in place.

-The law leaves enforcement solely in the hands of private citizens, who are entitled to collect $10,000 in damages if they bring successful lawsuits against abortion providers who violate the restrictions.
-Planned Parenthood, which had said it was hopeful the order would allow clinics to resume abortion services as soon as possible, did not immediately offer an update on its plans Thursday.
+The Texas law leaves enforcement solely up to private citizens, who are entitled to collect $10,000 in damages if they bring successful lawsuits against not just abortion providers who violate the restrictions, but anyone who helps a woman obtain an abortion.
+Republicans crafted the law in a way designed to also allow retroactive lawsuits if the restrictions are set aside by one court, but later put back in place by another.

+"What's really frustrating ... is this law was drafted to create confusion, and this law was drafted to create problems," Rupani said.
+"It's unfortunate that we have an injunction, and people are still having to understand the legal ramifications of what that means for them."

-Republican Texas Attorney General Ken Paxton's office quickly served notice of the state's intent to appeal but had yet to do so Thursday.
+Republican Texas Attorney General Ken Paxton's office has served notice of the state's intent to appeal but had yet to do so Thursday.

-"The sanctity of human life is, and will always be, a top priority for me," Paxton tweeted.
+"We are confident that the appellate courts will agree that every child with a heartbeat should have a chance at life," said Renae Eze, a spokeswoman for Republican Gov. Greg Abbott, who signed the law in May.

+Hagstrom Miller said her Texas clinics called in some patients early Thursday who were on a list in case the law was blocked at some point.
+Other appointments were being scheduled for the days ahead, and phone lines were again busy.
+But some of the clinics' 17 physicians were still declining to perform abortions, fearful they might be held liable despite the judge's order.

 Pitman's order amounted to the first legal blow to Senate Bill 8, which had withstood a wave of earlier challenges.
 In the weeks since the restrictions took effect, Texas abortion providers said the impact had been "exactly what we feared."

-In a 113-page opinion, Pitman took Texas to task, saying Republican lawmakers had "contrived an unprecedented and transparent statutory scheme" by leaving enforcement solely in the hands of private citizens, who can collect damages if they bring successful lawsuits against abortion providers who violate the restrictions.
+In the opinion, Pitman took Texas to task, saying Republican lawmakers had "contrived an unprecedented and transparent statutory scheme" by trying to evade judicial review.

-The law, signed by Republican Gov. Greg Abbott in May, has the effect of banning abortions before some women even know they are pregnant.

 "From the moment S.B.
 8 went into effect, women have been unlawfully prevented from exercising control over their lives in ways that are protected by the Constitution," wrote Pitman, who was appointed to the bench by former President Barack Obama.